-Catholic Social Services of Washtenaw County facilitates adoptions for legally available children of all ages.
-These children have been involved in the foster care system, but can not be returned to their birth families due to past neglect or abuse.
+CSSW facilitates adoptions for legally available children of all ages.
+These children have been involved in the foster care system, but cannot be returned to their birth families due to past neglect or abuse.

 Although some are adopted by relatives or foster families, there are hundreds of children in Michigan who do not have an identified family.
 Because of their difficult histories, some children may have special needs.
-All are in need of a loving, stable family who will provide them a forever home.
+All of them need of a loving, stable family in a forever home.

 To get started: